Exceptional Event Data

 The Department of Health (DOH) monitors the ambient air quality in Hawaii.
 The DOH compares the air quality to the National Ambient Air Quality Standards (NAAQS), numerical thresholds below which no health impacts are expected.
 When an area has pollutant levels lower (i.e., better) than the standards, that area is said to be in “attainment” of the NAAQS.

 In some cases, an Exceptional Event, an event that is not reasonably preventable or controllable, may cause pollutant levels to exceed those standards.
 An Exceptional Event is caused by human activity that is unlikely to recur at a particular location or is a natural event.
-A good example is the volcanic activity on the Big Island which has caused the levels of sulfur dioxide (SO2) and particulate matter to exceed the standards in some areas.
+A good example is the volcanic activity on the Big Island which has caused the levels of sulfur dioxide (SO2) and fine particulate matter (PM2.5) to exceed the standards in some areas.

 Related Topics